Get boundaries for an area of interest

 #this includes all islands that Australia has jurisdiction over:

-australia_land_and_territories <- get_boundary(name = "Australia", type = "countries", country_type = "sovereign")
+australia_land_and_territories <- get_boundary(name = "Australia", type = "country", country_type = "sovereign")

 plot(australia_land_and_territories["geometry"])